Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

     }
 }'
 ```

-If the plan is set to cancel the subscription having past due invoice (refer to [Plan billing option](/docs/manage_product_foundry/manage_product_plans#billing-information)), the system will automatically cancel the corresponding subscription and initiate the deprovisioning of corresponding Access and Credentials to prevent the consumer abusing his subscription.
+If the plan is configured to cancel subscriptions with an overdue invoice (as outlined in our [Plan billing option](/docs/manage_product_foundry/manage_product_plans#billing-information) documentation), the system will automatically cancel the subscription and initiate the deprovisioning of the corresponding Application Registrations and Credentials, to prevent further usage of the product.  associated access and credentials to prevent unauthorized use.

 ### Invoice void flow